All Episodes

 Brilliant.

-From potential scapegoat to noble profit.
+From potential scapegoat to noble profit, been done before.

 But few have been quite so brazen as Brown or drawn attention so clumsily to a rather big problem with the computer models on which so much global warming theory is based.